PDC-support/hpc-intro-retired/_episodes/03-gettingaccess.md

   - "How can I get an account at PDC?"
   - "How can I get an allocation of computing time?"
 objectives:
-  - "Understand how to get an account and an allocation at PDC"
+  - "Understand how computing time allocations work."
 keypoints:
-  - "1"
-  - "2"
+  - "Time allocations fall into three categories: small, medium and large."
 ---

 **In order to use PDC resources, you need**